 An earth fault occurs when a connection is made between a powerline and the ground.
 This could occur as a result of a fallen powerline, a tree falling against a powerline or wildlife touching the pole and powerline at the same time.

 When a fault occurs, a REFCL detects and significantly limits the energy flow within a tenth of a second.
 This reduces the possibility of a fire being started, or of a person or animal nearby receiving an electric shock.

 If the fault is able to fix itself quickly (for example a tree branch that had touched the power line then falls away), customers will not be affected.
 Currently, without a REFCL, these faults can cause power to turn off for several minutes, lead to fires or even property damage.
 If the fault remains (for example a tree has fallen on a line or a car has hit a powerpole) then all power will be cut around the fault area.

 If you have any other questions about this program, please contact us on 1300 360 795 or email@example.com.

-Download the information on this page as a PDF Fact Sheet.
+You can download the information about the REFCL Program as a PDF Fact Sheet.

 The REFCL operates on the 22 kV electricity distribution network which is the network used to supply electricity to High Voltage (HV) customers.

 In the absence of a HV customer taking any action prior to REFCLs being put into service, it is possible that their HV electrical assets will fail.

 The revised Electricity Distribution Code (EDC) came into effect on 20 August 2018 following the Essential Service Commission’s Review of Voltage Standards.
 The revised EDC placed the obligation on HV customers to undertake works, at their own expense, to be able to withstand REFCL operations.

 The following fact sheets provide information about what a HV customer needs to do to assess and implement solutions so they are able to withstand REFCL operations: